Angola digital finance guide

 What matters most

 Do not judge a banking app only by brand name.
-The most useful tests are day-to-day ones: can you transfer smoothly, approve securely, see your history clearly and solve a problem fast if something goes wrong?
+The most useful test is everyday reality: smooth transfers, secure approval, clear history and fast problem solving.

 KYC and registration